- Kerlon 1800 outer tent fabric and 10 mm poles make for an exceptionally strong and stable tent.

 - Tunnel design requires only four pegs for pitching, and the simple, single opening continouse sleeve and pole tensioner system is quick to pitch and remarkably stable.

-- A single entrance and extended vestibule afford easy access and maximum storage space, but keep the weight very low.
+- A single entrance and vestibule afford easy access and plenty of storage space, but keep the weight very low.

 - The outer and inner tents can be used separately.
 Pitching the inner tent alone requires optional pole holderes